semantic-flow/sflo/docs/data/notes/node-metadata-flow-folder.md

-The filesystem container of the [[resource.node-component.flow.node-metadata]]
+The filesystem container of the [[mesh-resource.node-component.flow.node-metadata]]